The Timeless Values in The Sound of Music: An Analysis

 We see his heart moved the first time he hears the children singing with Maria, and then our hearts are moved as he reluctantly, then willingly, joins them in song.
 Maria persuades the captain to draw closer to his children rather than push them away and she lets him know how much they yearn for a closer relationship with him.

-And although the children at first do not welcome Maria as their new governess, her genuine fondness for them eventually earns their trust.
+And although the children at first don't welcome Maria as their new governess, her genuine fondness for them eventually earns their trust.
 Maria fills the void left by the children’s deceased mother by bringing love, music and laughter back into their home and eventually becoming the children’s new mother.

 In some way, we can all relate to the family dynamics going on in the Von Trapp home, their struggles and imperfections, and we feel encouraged watching them work through these challenges and come to a place of conciliation.
 After all, this is the outcome we ultimately desire as we experience our own family conflicts.